Colorado Road Conditions on the I-70

 Right Lane: The far right-hand lane is for slower traffic, but you will find yourself stuck behind semi-trucks or buses that can't go any faster.

 Left Lane: At this stage, you might be thinking the far left lane is the winner - if you rented a high-powered sports car or SUV version of one.
-In other words, you better have the horsepower, acceleration and James Bond coolness in high-speed chases.
+In other words, you better have the horsepower and acceleration.
 Driving in the far left lane, you are an unwilling link in a bullet train of tailgating cars.
 I kid you not!
-It's all good if everyone in the lane has similar driving skills, vehicle performance, and understanding of the dynamics of high-speed drafting.
+It's all good if everyone in the lane has similar driving skills, vehicle performance, and an understanding of the dynamics of high-speed drafting.
 Unfortunately, the drivers who don't can cause a chain reaction that leads to terrible traffic accidents in a blink of an eye.
 That's no way to start your vacation!
-So it's best to use the left for passing only (provided you have the power, tires and gusto!) and get back over to the middle or right lane.
+So it's best to use the left for passing only (provided you have the power, tires, and gusto!) and get back over to the middle or right lane.

-You may choose to keep going another 8 km up to pitstop at Dumont.
+You may choose to keep going another 5 mi up to pitstop at Dumont.
 This is recommended if Idaho Springs already looks congested.
 Dumont only has two exits, so don't miss it or you might as well keep going to Georgetown.
 Dumont also has a Starbucks, which is conveniently located next to a Breeze Ski Shop for Ski & Snowboarding gear.
-The Taco Bell opens at 7:00am, but if you took my advice about avoiding peak traffic times, you’ll hopefully be long past Dumont by then.
+The Taco Bell opens at 7:00 am, but if you took my advice about avoiding peak traffic times, you’ll hopefully be long past Dumont by then.

 Idaho Springs to Georgetown